-- Reimbursement for Emergency Response Services (ERS) will be based on the negotiated rate with the MCOs.
-Providers of service have the responsibility to review and assure ensure that the information on the prior authorization for their services is correct.
-If the provider identifies an error, they will contact the MCO immediately to have the error corrected. - A monthly fee charged can be billed to the MCO for each calendar month of use ongoing through entirely of a contractual agreement the member is authorized for use of the service. - A fee for special equipment (e.g., aa bracelet rather than a necklace) must be medically necessary and must be substantiated and authorized by the MCO.
-This is designated as Emergency Response - High Need.
-The reason(s) for high need emergency response services (ERS) must be documented in the CCP. - All rates are based on the negotiated rate with the MCO.
+- A monthly fee charged can be billed to the MCO for each calendar month the member Member is authorized for use of the service. - A fee for special equipment (e.g., aa bracelet rather than a necklace) must be medically necessary and must be substantiated and authorized by the MCO.
+This is designated as Emergency Response High Need.
+The reason(s) for high need (ERS) must be documented in the CCP. - All rates are based on the negotiated rate with the MCO.